Decision modes¶

 - Meeting (planned) – Direct dialogue for decision-making, documented in Rhizome

-- Individual decision (planned) – Autonomous decision without a vote
+- Role-based decision – Autonomous decision from a defined role, without a vote

 Overview¶